Airshow (TV series)

-Airshow is a documentary TV show that follows a group of airshow pilots and performers across Canada and the United States.
-The show focuses on the hardships of preparing for and performing in air shows.
+Airshow is a reality TV show that follows a group of airshow pilots and performers across Canada and the United States.
+The show focuses on the over dramatized hardships of preparing for and performing in air shows.

 On June 1, 2015, four additional episodes began airing.

 History

 The show debuted on the Discovery Channel on January 26, 2015 in Canada.
 Filmed during the 2013 and 2014 seasons, crashes, mechanical problems, and tornadic weather hamper the pilots' and performers' ability to take to the sky.